Softnet-Free/softnet-ms/docs/registration/free-registration.md

 ---
 layout: default
-title: 2.1.
+title: 1.1.
 Free registration
-parent: 2.
-Registering in Softnet MS
+parent: 1.
+Registering with Softnet MS
 nav_order: 1
 ---

-## 2.1.
+## 1.1.
 Free registration

 At the top right of the panel, click the "New User" button: